Positions Available for April 2021

 22 11 2013

 Kanda University of International Studies (KUIS) held a symposium on Self-Access Language Learning on Saturday, October 19th 2013.
 Participants explored the current practices in self-access learning and discussed how the field is likely to continue to contribute to language education in the coming years.
-Most of the talks were recorded and are available on the website: http://salcsymposium2013.com/program/Image
+Most of the talks were recorded and are available on the website: https://salcsymposium2013.com/program/Image

 Published: Learning behaviors: Subtle barriers in L2 learning and Creating diagnostic frameworks for supporting focused, effective, self-directed learning